PPL Logo

 Undergraduate Research Opportunities

-In the Parallel Programming Laboratory, undergraduates, graduates, and post-docs work with Prof. Laxmikant V. Kale to develop and optimize parallel programming software and novel languages for the fastest computers in the world.
-Prof. Kale also leads research in high-performance scientific applications in bioinformatics, molecular dynamics, and rocket science.
+In the Parallel Programming Laboratory, undergraduates, graduates, and post-docs work with Prof. Laxmikant V. Kale to develop and optimize parallel programming software and novel languages for the fastest computers in the world, including the 300K core BlueWaters supercomputer housed here at Illinois.
+Prof. Kale also leads research in high-performance scientific applications in bioinformatics, molecular dynamics, computational cosmology, and other areas.
 The Parallel Programming Laboratory continously pushes the limits of parallel application performance, and the lab has made numerous significant contributions to the fundamental knowledge of parallel computing.

-For Summer 2010, Prof. Kale has a few paid positions available for undergraduate students interested in parallel, high-performance, or scientific computing research.
-Undergraduates in the Parallel Programming Lab have a history of winning prestegious awards such as the CRA Award, presenting papers at top conferences, and pursuing graduate studies at top research universities.
-Desirable characteristics include:
+Prof. Kale has paid positions available for capable undergraduate students interested in parallel, high-performance, or scientific computing research.
+Undergraduates in the Parallel Programming Lab have a history of winning prestigious awards such as the CRA Award, presenting papers at top conferences, and pursuing graduate studies at top research universities.